 - Upon your initial login, you will be asked to verify your demographic information.
 This information is what we currently have in the database for you and can be updated at any time.
 The information that we keep on file includes your address, phone number, cell phone number and emergency contact information.
 To continue, you must select one of the two buttons at the bottom of the page that asks for your demographic information.

-Your law school professors will post reading assignments for the first day or week of classes in early August.
-Those assignments will be available online.
+Your law school professors will post reading assignments for the first day or week of classes in early January.
+Those assignments will be available online at http://www.johnmarshall.edu/ajmls-students/academic-affairs/course-schedule/.
 Once the professor submits a reading assignment, it will be posted.
 If you do not see an assignment the first time you access the link, please check back regularly until it has been posted.
 If you have questions about an assignment, please contact the professor directly.
-Please make sure that you read your assignments before the first week of class and are prepared for all of your classes.
+Please make sure that you read your assignments before the first week of classes and are prepared for all of your classes.
 You will likely be called on by one or more of your professors the first week.

 Before You Arrive